 Bright and early on Friday a gaggle of pilots and Peggy headed out to do the membership flight while the remainder rested for a later arrival, as air show were 2PM to 10PM.
 We were now joined by Rick Smail and Donna and Gary Noviski, recruited by Tom Taff.
 This will be the debut of Alyse Grady in her stewardess garb and Captain Buffington is also in uniform.

-The Flagship was situated alone at the end of "Vendor's Row" very near the flight line with a good view of air show.
-The VIP tent was also very close to us on the flight line.
-The crowd was sparse when the show opened at two and so the off-duty crew headed up the midway in search of food.
+very close to us on the flight line.
+The crowd was sparse when the show opened at two and so the off-duty crew headed up

 .